Matt King (artist): Career

 King began his career as a painter, and when living in Texas he taught outdoor education to grade-school children in Dallas-Fort Worth, and had plans to open a summer camp.
 In addition to his work as a visual artist, King was also a multi-instrumentalist musician.
 He moved to Santa Fe in 2007.
 In 2008, he created his first immersive artwork, Meowzors, with other artists in the collective.

 King has been described as a "self-educated philosopher who studies hermeticism and wanted to bring people together with his art."

 King was part of the collaborative team of artists that launched Meow Wolf in 2008.
 He developed or co-developed 34 Meow Wolf projects including House of Eternal Return in Santa Fe and Omega Mart in Las Vegas, as well as being the lead artist on The Cathedral at Meow Wolf Denver.
-He was a lead artist on many interactive artworks including the Laser Harp installation and the Fancy Town at the House of Eternal Return.
+He was a lead artist on many interactive artworks including the Glowquarium installation and the Fancy Town at the House of Eternal Return.
 The Fancy Town installation doubles as an event venue, and has the appearance of an Old West ghost town made of recycled scrap wood and construction waste.
 King described it as “Turning your capitalistic trash into freedom of expression.”
 King constructed the surrounding walls to have the appearance of old storefronts.